Published April 30, 2026 · Last updated April 30, 2026 · By Chris Nevada

 Is the Construction Labor Shortage Affecting Housing Supply?

 Yes, significantly.
-The Bureau of Labor Statistics reports that Clark County construction employment grew 4.9% year-over-year, but contractors report unfilled positions across virtually every trade.
+According to Bureau of Labor Statistics, the Bureau of Labor Statistics reports that Clark County construction employment grew 4.9% year-over-year, but contractors report unfilled positions across virtually every trade.
 Electricians, plumbers, framers, and HVAC technicians are in particularly high demand.

 This labor shortage has three consequences for the housing market: